 At this point you can rearrange the tiles, edit the tiles, or add new tiles.

-You cannot currently apply dashboard filters to a merged results query tile.
-Also, dashboard tiles based on merged results queries don’t support the CSV format for scheduling, sending, nor downloading.
+Dashboard tiles based on merged results queries don’t support the CSV format for scheduling, sending, nor downloading.
 However, you can schedule, send, and download the dashboard as a PDF.